alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 The standard advice for rising undergrads is that they should mentally downweigh their enthusiasm for grad school: if you're very excited about grad school, you should only be moderately excited, and if you're unsure about it, then you shouldn't go.
-I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school. **This is not normal,** and even if it worked out for me, I would not recommend using a PhD to figure out your life.
+I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school. **This is not normal.**
+Even if I think doing a PhD would have worked out for me, I would never recommend using a PhD to figure out your life.

 If you can get an offer out of undergrad for a good industry lab, and know you'll get a chance to publish, it's a compelling offer and I would take it seriously.
-It worked out for me.
-I personally think I was
-very lucky to get the offer I did.
-2015-2016 was a crazy year for deep learning.
-AlphaGo had just won against Lee Sedol, OpenAI was founded, companies were going crazy on hiring, and I was in the right place at the right time.